ndrean/z-html/README.md

   - fast "walker" search with _tokens_:
     - `getElementById()`
     - and derivatives class / data-attribute
-  - Collections and search on _exact string matching_:
+  - Collections manipulation including a `CollectionIterator` and search on _exact string matching_:
     - `getElementsById()`
     - "attribute-value" pairs
     - they use an iterator to extract from the results.